ISISComputingGroup/ibex_developers_manual/Setting-up-googleTest-to-work-with-EPICS-build-process.md

 endif
 ```

+Note: you should exclude the line `GTESTS += runner` if you are using `run_tests.bat` as described below (i.e. if your tests need external dependencies)

 You then need to include all the files you need for your tests using
 ```Makefile
 runner_SRCS += #names of test files and source files